Mariamyussuf/Brixsport/README.md

 - Icons must exist for install prompts on devices
 - Static export mode is enabled for better offline capabilities
 - Configure Supabase environment variables in Vercel project settings
+- For logger system, set `LOGGER_JWT_SECRET` environment variable in Vercel
+- See `vercel.env.example` for a complete list of required environment variables

+## Logger System Access
+To access the logger system:
+1. Visit `/logger/login` on your deployed site
+2. For local development, use the pre-configured credentials:
+   - Email: `logger@example.com`
+   - Password: `logger123`
+3. On production deployments, loggers will use their assigned credentials

 ## Contributing
 1. Fork the repository